-Code completion is limited to standard PHP library methods and the methods used in the edited file.
+Code completion is limited to the standard PHP library methods and the methods used in the edited file.

-To edit a file on a remote host
+Edit a file on a remote host

-- Open the Remote Host tool window by choosing Tools | Deployment | Browse Remote Host or View | Tool Windows | Remote Host on the main menu.
+Open the Remote Host tool window by choosing or from the main menu.

-- Select the required deployment server from the drop-down list.
+Select the required deployment server from the list.
 The tool window shows a tree view of files and folders under the server root.
-If no relevant server is available in the list, click , and in the Deployment dialog box that opens configure access to the required server.
+If no relevant server is available in the list, click , and in the Deployment dialog that opens configure access to the required server.

 The file opens in the PhpStorm editor, without being added or downloaded to the local project.

-When you work with a remote file, a special toolbar appears at the top of the editor, showing the editing status ("The file is identical to the remote one" or "The file has been changed.
-Upload?".
+When you work with a remote file, a special toolbar appears at the top of the editor, showing the editing status (The file is identical to remote one or The file has been modified.
+Upload?).

 When you are done editing the file, do one of the following:

-- To upload the file to the remote host, click or press Alt+Shift+Q.
+To upload the file to the remote host, click or press Alt+Shift+Q.

 To discard the changes introduced to the file after the last upload, click .